Note

 quantile_headers_extraction_to_infiltration = [f"rt_extraction_to_infiltration_water_{q}%" for q in quantiles]

-# Compute fraction explained for extraction to infiltration direction
+# Advective fraction explained for the extraction to infiltration direction (closed-form gamma APVD)

 print("Extraction to infiltration residence time statistics calculated")